eladkarako/exiftool-source/README.md

          a group name (such as a family 4 instance number, eg. $Copy1:TAG,
          $Copy2:TAG, etc).

+         6) A special "OK" UserParam is available to test the success of the previous command when -execute was used, and may be used like any other tag in the condition (ie. "$OK").

     -m (-ignoreMinorErrors)
          Ignore minor errors and warnings.
 This enables writing to files with minor errors and disables some validation checks which could